Deadlock989/IndustrialRevolution/README.md

 [logo]: https://i.ibb.co/vJfwd78/IR-logo.png
 ![logo][]

-Industrial Revolution 2 is a mod for Factorio. https://mods.factorio.com/mod/IndustrialRevolution
+Industrial Revolution 2 is an overhaul mod for Factorio. https://mods.factorio.com/mod/IndustrialRevolution

 You can report issues with the mod using the Issues page.

-Good things to report: broken or missing features; graphics issues; script errors.
+* If you have any other mods installed, please list them.
+* If you don't say which version of the mod you are using, I will assume it is the most recent published version.

+## Good issues

+* Script errors
+* Broken or missing features
+* Graphics issues

+## Less good issues

-Less good things to report: compatability issues with other unsupported mods; opinions about balance; vague feelings.
+* Compatability issues with other unsupported mods
+* Opinions about balance
+* Vague feelings